fbeyzaburkay/CS210Project/README.md

 # Music Playlist Generator

-This Python project analyzes music data using machine learning techniques and creates a personalized playlist based on user mood and genre preferences.
+This Python project analyzes my music data from Spotify using unsupervised machine learning and creates a personalized playlist based on user mood input and genre preferences input.

 ## Overview